 – Brenda Huettner, president, P-N Designs Inc.

 Audits don’t have to be restricted to the finance department.
 You could be sitting on a content goldmine buried in the subfolders of subfolders.
-Periodically conducting a content audit will help you understand the full scope of your business’s content ecosystem and how to strengthen its performance.
+Basically, periodically conducting a content audit will help you understand the full scope of your business’s content ecosystem and how to strengthen its performance.

 The principles of tracking, investigating and organizing can be applied to pretty much every activity within a company.
-And content shouldn’t be treated any differently.
+Obviously, content shouldn’t be treated any differently.

-After all your content is an asset.
+After all, your content is an asset.
 A serious asset.
-It’s your story.
-Your brand.
-Your message.
-Your tone of voice.
-Your bridge to your customers and potential customers.
-And assets need to be analyzed, scrutinized, inventoried and nurtured to make sure they work hard and provide a healthy return.
+It’s your story – brand – message – tone of voice – bridge to existing customers and potential customers!
+Moreover, assets need to be analyzed, scrutinized, inventoried and nurtured to make sure they work hard and provide a healthy return.